-The present work aimed to study laboratory measurements about the influence of modulation and coding scheme over the throughput of an 5G NSA network, considering a theoretical scenario, with the effect of AWGN, and further analysis, in which effect of fading was added to the signal.
-A great difference was observed in the degradation of the signal even in good condition for the reception.
-Therefore, an efficient and well-modelled dynamically MCS switching is necessary for the better functioning of the network.
+This article focused on a laboratory measurement study about the influence of modulation and coding scheme (MCS) over the throughput of an 5G NSA network communication, considering a scenario with the presence of AWGN, and further analysis, in which the effect of multi-path fading was added to the transmitted signal.
+A great difference was observed in the degradation of

+International Journal of Wireless & Mobile Networks (IJWMN), Vol.14, No.6, December 2022 the signal even in good condition for the reception, mainly for the fading channel.
+Therefore, an efficient and well-modelled dynamically MCS switching can contribute for a better functioning of the network.
 Although generally, a BLER of 10\% or less is a target, certain conditions can show good functionality under higher values.
-It has been observed that users in good radio conditions or with high traffic utilization perform better with lower BLER Targets.
+It has been observed that users in good radio conditions or with high traffic utilization perform better with lower BLER.
 Nevertheless, users in poor radio conditions or with small packets can perform satisfactorily with higher BLER.
 To deal with that, new MCS allocation models must be developed to meet specific throughput demands, according to each scenario.

-In conclusion, for future work, other frequency bands in 5G, including the FR2 Band (mmWave band) will be studied in order to understand the behaviour of the network under fading and how strategies can be applied to optimize the system, such as the implementation of MIMO (Multiple Input Multiple Output) and proposals of MCS allocation algorithms according to specific applications.
+In conclusion, for future work, other frequency bands in 5G, including the FR2 band (mmWave band) will be studied to understand the behaviour of the network under fading and how strategies can be applied to optimize the system performance, such as the implementation of MIMO (Multiple Input Multiple Output) and proposals of MCS allocation algorithms according to specific QoS requirements.